Number squeezed and fragmented states of strongly interacting bosons in a double well: Truncated Basis Models for an Interacting BEC in a Double Well

 \subsubsection{Exact two-mode model}

-The nearly degenerate two-mode model, while analytically tractable, misses many interesting features of the double well system.
-To identify these, we analyze the two-mode Hamiltonian~(\ref{eq:2modeham}) without making the assumption of near-degeneracy between the single-particle ground and first excited states.
-We note that~\cite{Ananikian2006} also studied the full two-mode Hamiltonian and~\cite{Jia2008} studied the two-mode Hamiltonian with $\kappa_{2}=0$, although neither of these studies investigated squeezing.
+The nearly degenerate two-mode model, while analytically tractable, misses many interesting features of the double well system that are also necessary to include for an informed comparison to the exact Quantum Monte Carlo calculations.
+To identify these features, we therefore analyze Eq.~\eqref{eq:2modeham} without making the assumption of near-degeneracy between the one-body ground and first excited states.
+We note that the full two-mode Hamiltonian was studied in \cite{Ananikian2006,Bader2009} and the two-mode Hamiltonian with $\kappa_{2}=0$ in~\cite{Jia2008}, but none of these previous studies included an analysis of squeezing, which is one of our primary goals.

-To proceed, we find the ground state of Eq.~(\ref{eq:2modeham}) via numerical diagonalization in the Fock representation without neglecting any terms.
-Because the size of the Hilbert space is $N+1$, this diagonalization is tractable for $N$ up to several thousand.
-Given the coefficients $c_{n}$ from the expansion of the ground state (i.e., $\ket{\psi_{gs}} = \sum_{n=0}^{N}c_{n}\ket{n}$), we can compute an analytical expression for the two-mode squeezing $S_{2}$:
+The ground state of Eq.~\eqref{eq:2modeham} is obtained via numerical diagonalization in the Fock representation using a restricted basis.
+Since the size of the Hilbert space is $N+1$, this diagonalization is tractable for $N$ up to several thousand.
+Given the coefficients $c_{n}$ from the expansion of the ground state (i.e., $\ket{\psi_{gs}} = \sum_{n=0}^{N}c_{n}\ket{n}$), the analytical expression for the two-mode squeezing $S_{2}$ is

 with